daqiren888/w251/HW08/readme.md

 #### This homework is to create a small domain - specific dataset and use publicly available assets to create a custom models.

-#####  Annotate some data from the Tesla cam:I convert the video into images to use the images for annotation
+#### 1: Annotate some data from the Tesla cam:
+I convert the video into images to use the images for annotation !(./screenshots/P1/png)

-#### I have  train a custom object detector on it, proving that you can overfit on it -- e.g. similarly to the coco128 dataset,

-you can train and validate on the same dataset, making sure that your mAP@.5 is modest, over 0.25 (25%)

-Notes:

 I use the EfficientDet detector to annotate about images,owever I couldn't have done 300 images due to my time limitation. i attach one sample that I have created with two classes.
 Recommended: 'Car' and 'Truck'